vectordotdev/vector/website/docs/reference/sources/docker.md

 ### partial_event_marker

 The field name to be added to events that are detected to contain an incomplete message (i.e. partial events).
-If set to `null`, no field will be added to partial event.
+If set to `""`, no field will be added to partial event.
 This allows to opt-out of partial event detection.
 See [Message Splitting & Merging](#message-splitting--merging) for more info.

 </Field>